 Despite understanding this information and years of evidence, Zantac lawsuits all claim that the drug manufacturers knew of the dangers and failed to warn the public.

 If you believe that your cancer–or a loved one’s cancer–was caused by prolonged Zantac or ranitidine use, you may be eligible for compensation.
-Learn more about how a Zantac Cancer Lawyer can help you and your family.
+Learn more about how a Zantac Cancer Lawyer can help you and your family with a Zantac Lawsuit.

 Common injuries associated with consumer product accidents